diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 Meanwhile, the [Palestine Liberation Organization (PLO)](https://en.wikipedia.org/wiki/Palestine_Liberation_Organization) emerged as the primary representative of the Palestinian people, advocating for national rights and self-determination.
 Many Fedayeen groups joined the PLO after 1967 while retaining operational autonomy in their armed struggle against Zionism and Israeli occupation.
 Initially based in Jordan, the PLO relocated to Lebanese Palestinian refugee camps following the [Black September](https://en.wikipedia.org/wiki/Black_September) events of 1970-1971, when the Jordanian army violently suppressed Palestinian armed groups.
 The PLO was born from the determination to reverse the Zionist colonization of Palestine and end the occupation.
 This created a fundamental tension within the various factions under the PLO umbrella, including its main political party Fatah: the tension between reversing historical injustice and accepting practical political reality.
 This manifested as competing strategies, guerrilla warfare, attacks on civilians, and diplomatic engagement, with diplomacy gaining prominence by the mid-1970s as the organization increasingly sought international legitimacy and political solutions.

 A crucial decision was made in 1971.
-Egypt president Sadat offered a peace treaty in exchange for the return of the Sinai Peninsula which was getting Israeli settlers, but the Israeli government led by Golda Meir and support by US Secretary of State Henry Kissinger rejected it, prioritizing expansion on occupied territories over security.
-Think about it, accepting this peace treaty with Egypt would have immensily increased Israel's security, but that was rejected and clearly lying the framework for the [Yom Kippur war](https://en.wikipedia.org/wiki/Yom_Kippur_War) in 1973 (to get back Sinai and Golan Heights respectively).
+Egyptian President Sadat offered a peace treaty in exchange for the return of the Sinai Peninsula which was getting Israeli settlers, but the Israeli government led by Golda Meir and support by US Secretary of State Henry Kissinger rejected it, prioritizing expansion on occupied territories over security.
+Think about it, accepting this peace treaty with Egypt would have immensely increased Israel's security, but that was rejected and clearly laying the framework for the [Yom Kippur war](https://en.wikipedia.org/wiki/Yom_Kippur_War) in 1973 (to get back Sinai and Golan Heights respectively).

 This decision proved pivotal for future Israeli policy, favoring territorial acquisition over security and peace, particularly significant given Egypt's status as the most powerful Arab military force.
 Chomsky describes this decision as "fateful," as it cemented Israel's trajectory toward perpetual occupation and expansion, fundamentally undermining claims that its actions are primarily defensive.
 While adherence to international law would likely ensure much greater security and peace, it would make the Zionist Greater Israel project unrealizable.